scuzzydude/asimov/asimov.md

 If this idea is successful as a venture, it will be because it aligns the most fundamental goals of almost all of humanity.
 We want our children to have better lives than we do.
 In a world of the king's gold, that means that the children should own more property than their parents did.
 In engineering terms leads to a resource constraint, because at the heart of most conflict is limited resources.
 If you change the way we value wealth to responsibility, societal and family goals can be more aligned.

 The beauty of this value system is that is immediate generational wealth, even for the poorest family in the most remote part of the world.
 That's the leverage of a connected world.
-Because all it takes is a spark of inspiration from a parent, or anyone involved in a child's life, to find some inspiration in their life.
+All it takes is a spark of inspiration from a parent, or anyone involved in a child's life, to find some inspiration in their life.
 That leads to genius or material improvement generationally.
 To keep genius alive and keep our children searching for new human knowledge that can inspire us or solve our problems.
 That's the only way humanity can continue to both grown and prosper without conflict.
 If it's Elon Musk's Starlink or some other billionaires master plan to put a working digital device into the hands of every human on the planet, that is the only tool a child needs to fuel his genius and bring it to the world.
 Society should leverage that in the best way possible.
 Instead of turning every kid with a cell phone into a consumer, which is unsustainable, we turn them into producers and appreciators of genius, which is sustainable.

 This wealth -- the creativity of our children, is renewable and there is no resource constraints and no cause of conflict.
-It's also the only way we are going solve all of the difficult problem we have before us.
+It's also the only way we are going solve all the difficult problem we have before us.

 The Foundation should be an open and limited organization, but I believe one concept that should be in the charter is this.
 Where we see societies where sustenance takes priority over fostering of genius, basic education, and health care, we should bias our efforts to raising that wealth level because that is potential genius -- real value -- that could be lost to mankind forever.